Deia is a village in the northwest of Majorca half an hour from Palma, between Valldemossa, Soller and Bunyola.

 To really enjoy this town, you’ll need to walk through its many narrow stone-paved streets from the Middle Ages.

-If you get to the top of the hill, you’ll arrive to the 14th century church and the Municipal Cemetery.
+If you get to the top of the hill, you’ll arrive at the 14th-century church and the Municipal Cemetery.

 If you don’t wish to spend the afterlife standing up, then don’t die in Deià, or, to be more precise, don’t be buried here.